KShebek/cbe504/main.typ

 #caution[When we refer to a standard state, this is a choice that the practicioner makes.
 The standard state thermodynamic properties are independent of the pressure at which the reaction is actually carried out; rather, they are associated with a hypothetical process.
 In contrast, the standard state does _not_ indicate a particular temperature, which must be specified separately and is typically the observed temperature. #footnote[While similar in name, the standard state is not the same concept as the standard temperature and pressure (STP).]
-As such, state thermodynamic properties taken from a database may need too be adjusted to the experimentally relevant temperature.
+As such, state thermodynamic properties taken from a database may need to be adjusted to the experimentally relevant temperature.
-As such, you may need to adjust thermodynamic data to the experimentally relevant temperature.
 ]

 === Equilibrium Constants Based on Activity